robingranqvist/webflow-api-proxy/README.md

 Clone the repo & run __yarn install__ or __npm install__.

 Add a .env file.
 Add your secret token(s) (and or URL) inside the .env file and modify the Axios request to fit whatever API you're calling.
-I'm calling the Dribbble API, which needs a URL, an amount of shots to be pulled & an access token.
+I'm calling the Dribbble API, which needs an URL, an amount of shots to be pulled & an access token.

-Alternatively you could just write these straight inside the Axios request.

 [Deploy in a firebase function](https://firebase.google.com/docs/functions/get-started)